Don't Wait to DOUBLE Your Impact to Help Families in Need!

 Being honest with myself and recognizing the destructive influence that screaming has on my children is the first step in changing this pattern of poor communication.

 I am not alone when it comes to frequently losing it with my children.
 My research shows that screaming is a common problem in motherhood.
+In fact, some say yelling is the new spanking.
 While there are specific circumstances in which yelling is imperative, such as with safety issues or an emergency, I confess that valid reasons for my outbursts have been infrequent.
+So, how do you or I stop yelling at our kids?

 In my study, moms listed the top anger-causing stressors as fatigue and being overwhelmed with demands on their time.
 Stressors or not, a loss of control often leads to self-imposed guilt.
 And families are too often left wounded and confused by a yelling mom.